Drahomíra: Life

 Drahomíra was born in the present-day Havelland region centered around the fortress of Brandenburg (Brennabor), the daughter of a Hevelli (Stodoran) prince.
 According to Cosmas of Prague, she married Duke Vratislaus I of Bohemia about 906.
 Drahomíra gave birth to at least six children: her sons were Wenceslaus and Boleslaus, who both succeeded their father as Bohemian dukes.
-Among her four daughters was one Přibislava, whose considered to have married to a Croatian prince, who became a nun at the Prague St. George's Convent, and possibly Střezislava, the wife of the Bohemian nobleman Slavník, founder of the Slavník dynasty.
+Among her four daughters was one Přibislava, who is considered to have married to a Croatian prince, who became a nun at the St. George's Convent in Prague, and possibly Střezislava, the wife of the Bohemian-Croatian nobleman Slavník, founder of the Slavník dynasty.
 The marriage led the Přemyslid dynasty to cooperation with the Polabian Slavs and brought Bohemia in conflict with the Saxon duke Henry the Fowler, who became German king in 919 and later waged war against the Hevelli tribes.

 After her husband's untimely death in 921, the Bohemian nobles designated Drahomíra regent for her minor son Wenceslaus.
 However, she had to divide the government of Bohemia with her mother-in-law Ludmila, widow of Duke Bořivoj I, who took over the religious education of her sons.
 Popular history depicts Ludmila as a restrained and pious grandmother.